British Motorsports Marshals’ Club Ltd (BMMC) Privacy Notice

 - Grading Processing – Lawful basis “contractual necessity”.

-The MSA has a grading system that reflects the status and experience of members wishing to progress, albeit not obligatory.
-Members wishing to upgrade must keep paper records documenting their experience and submit these through Regional and National Grading Officers for checking, BMMC endorsement and forwarding to MSA to determine.
-As such BMMC is performing a contractual obligation to members and MSA is also a Data Controller that holds the submitted paper records.
+The Motorsport UK has a grading system that reflects the status and experience of members wishing to progress, albeit not obligatory.
+Members wishing to upgrade must keep paper records documenting their experience and submit these through Regional and National Grading Officers for checking, BMMC endorsement and forwarding to Motorsport UK to determine.
+As such BMMC is performing a contractual obligation to members and Motorsport UK is also a Data Controller that holds the submitted paper records.

-Grading information is recorded on the BMMC Membership database however, it is also required that email communications with members and/or MSA are retained as permanent records even beyond cessation of membership.
+Grading information is recorded on the BMMC Membership database however, it is also required that email communications with members and/or Motorsport UK are retained as permanent records even beyond cessation of membership.
 BMMC does not retain any paper records for this activity.